Main content | back to top

 The field will be developed using 19 subsea wells with oil exported via a pipeline to a new oil and gas terminal, which will be built in Kimanis, Sabah.

-The production system will have a design capacity of 150,000 bbl/d and an expected production of 135,000 bbl/d at peak.
+The production system will have a peak annual production of 135,000 bbl/d.

 Natural gas that is produced along with the oil will be re-injected into the reservoir to help improve oil recovery.